-All riders must be a member of the affiliated riding club for which they are competing and must have paid their subscription one working day before the qualifier they wish to compete in with their names and addresses etc. appearing on the current membership database.
-If the qualifying individual/s or any member of a winning/qualifying team is not on the database, then that person will be disqualified and the results will be re-calculated accordingly.
+All riders must be a member of the affiliated riding club for which they are competing and must have paid their subscription one working day before the qualifier they wish to compete in with their names and addresses etc. appearing on the membership platform database.
+If the qualifying individual/s or any member of a winning/qualifying team is not on the membership platform, then that person will be disqualified and the results will be re-calculated accordingly.